Walter Wink

+Early life and education

+Wink was born in Dallas on May 21, 1935.
+His father first owned a hardware store and later worked as a salesman for the Fuller Brush Company.
+He was raised in a liberal Methodist church but also attended a Pentecostal congregation but while spending a summer in Oregon during college.

+Wink earned a B.A. from Southern Methodist University in 1956, majoring in history, and minoring in philosophy and English.
+He completed his Master of Divinity in 1959 and his Ph.D. in 1963, both from Union Theological Seminary in New York City and was ordained as a Methodist minister in 1961.

 Career

-Wink earned a B.A. from Southern Methodist University in 1956, majoring in history, and minoring in philosophy and English.
-He completed his Master of Divinity in 1959 and his Ph.D. in 1963, both from Union Theological Seminary in New York City.
-Ordained as a Methodist minister in 1961, he served as Pastor of First United Methodist Church, in Hitchcock, Texas from 1962–67.
+After ordination, Wink served as Pastor of First United Methodist Church, in Hitchcock, Texas from 1962–67.
 He then returned to Union Seminary as an Assistant Professor of New Testament, then Associate Professor of New Testament, from 1967–1976.
 After being denied tenure at Union, he began teaching at Auburn Theological Seminary, remaining there until his death, when he was Professor Emeritus.
 His faculty discipline was Biblical interpretation.
 In 1989–1990, he was a Peace Fellow at the United States Institute of Peace.

 He was known for his work on power structures, his commentary on current political and cultural matters, and his contributions to the discourse on homosexuality and religion, pacifism, the relationship between psychology and biblical studies, and research related to the historical Jesus.
 Neal Stephenson likens some of Wink's ideas to "an epidemiology of power disorders", a phenomenology of oppression.
 Author Philip Yancey references Wink frequently in his work.

 One of Wink's major avenues for teaching has been his leadership of workshops to church and other groups, based on his method of Bible study (The Bible in Human Transformation, 1973), and incorporating meditation, artwork, and movement.
 These workshops were often presented jointly with his wife, June Keener-Wink, a dancer and potter.

 One of Walter Wink's sons—Chris Wink—is known as a founding member of the Blue Man Group.